EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.periodit

 Calculate the periodogram as a function of time (will be removed) Package: timeseries Description: Calculate periodogram as function of time.
-This script can be used for searchnig for long term varibility in
+This script can be used for searchnig for long term varibility in periodicities.
+The time series ins divided into blocks